Call us: 0161 426 0011 / 0161 983 5242

 Spirometry Test Criteria

-Please note that if you are attending for a spirometry test with reversibility you will need to:
+If you are attending for a Spirometry test with reversibility you must:

 • Avoid using any Salbutamol inhalers 6 hours before your appointment.